ipython/ipython/docs/source/interactive/tutorial.rst

 Depending on the exact command you are typing you might realize that sometimes :kbd:`Enter` will add a new line, and sometimes it will execute the current statement.
 IPython tries to guess what you are doing, so most of the time you should not have to care.
-Though if by any chance IPython does not the right thing you can force execution of the current code block by pressing in sequence :kbd:`Esc` and :kbd:`Enter`.
+Though if by any chance IPython does not do the right thing you can force execution of the current code block by pressing in sequence :kbd:`Esc` and :kbd:`Enter`.
 You can also force the insertion of a new line at the position of the cursor by using :kbd:`Ctrl-o`.